HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 We are currently focused on enhancing the functionality for sending and receiving pictures as we mentioned above.
 This is in a discussion with other developers to find out the potential solutions.

 ## Testing
 To ensure the robustness and user satisfaction of our app, we plan to ask a few people to review the code.
-Then, we may conduct thorough testing:
+Then, we may conduct thorough multiple testings.
+First, we will apply unit tests and j

 # Evaluation